-You may have got your hands on your first ever Nikon DSLR camera, possibly off our entry-level DSLR guide, but eventually you’ll start to outgrow the admittedly good 18-55mm kit lens it arrived with.
-You’ll start to crave a bit more creative freedom, and the next step in your photography career is upgrading your Nikon lens selection.
+You may have got your hands on your first ever Nikon DSLR camera, possibly off our entry-level DSLR guide, but eventually you’ll start to outgrow the18-55mm kit lens it arrived with.
+You’ll start to crave a bit more creative freedom, and the best way to expand your horizons is by going on the hunt for some of the best Nikon lenses.

 This is where the magic of photography happens.
-The lenses are much more important than the camera body they’re mounted on, and with all Nikon lenses dating back to the late 1950s being compatible with all their modern bodies the selection is vast.
+Lenses are much more important than the camera body they’re mounted on, and with all Nikon lenses dating back to the late 1950s being compatible with all their modern bodies the selection is vast.

 1. Nikon AF-S Nikkor 50mm f/1.8G – FX

 If you’re a beginner to photography you might be wondering why exactly you should give up the convenience of a zoom lens.
 It’s a fair question, but once you mount a prime lens to your camera body you soon become acquainted.
-The sharpness of these compared to any zoom lenses in the same price bracket is unparalleled, and the lightning fast f/1.8 maximum aperture of this means it’s a beast in low light situations.
+The sharpness of these is leagues ahead of any zoom lenses in the same price bracket, and the lightning fast f/1.8 maximum aperture of this means it’s a beast in low light situations.

 On a DX camera body this becomes a beautiful focal length for portraits and street photography, and can even be used for landscapes and woodland photography.
 An absolute must for every photographer!